OpenST/developer-guidelines/README.md

 * a PR is its source of truth
 * a PR should be connected to the relevant issue(s)
 * the reviewer who takes up review formally as an item of work should self-assign on the PR
-* when the review ends, because the assignee either completes the review or will not complete the review, assignment should be cleared
 * comments on the PR should be limited to the PR
 * comments about the PR should only be made on the PR
+* when the review ends, because the assignee either completes the review or will not complete the review, assignment should be cleared
+* at the end of a completed review, the assignee should bounce or merge the PR

 ### Format

-The PR should be connected to any issues to which it is a response.
+The PR should be connected using ZenHub to any issues to which it is a response.
 If the PR resolves an issue, that should be indicated in the body of the PR (e.g., "Resolves #70", "Fixes #71", etc.).

 The PR's title and description should collectively address the following:
 * what is the purpose of these changes